 Representatives of developing nations form Africa, the Caribbean and the Pacific are meeting minutes of the European Economic Community (EEC) to hammer out future trade and aid agreements.

-Representatives of developing nations form Africa, the Caribbean and the Pacific are meeting minutes of the European Economic Community (EEC) to hammer out future trade and aid agreements.
+Background: Representatives of developing nations form Africa, the Caribbean and the Pacific are meeting minutes of the European Economic Community (EEC) to hammer out future trade and aid agreements.
 Trade ministers form more than 40 countries - mostly in Africa - gathered in Brussels on Tuesday (17th October) for talks which may go on for several months.

 Some of the EEC's objectives were not clear at the start of the meeting.
 A preliminary conference of the Community's Ministers on Monday (16th October) failed to agree on several major points, the most prominent being the question of reverse preference.
 This is the principle of demanding trading concessione from the developing nations in return for free access for their exports to the EEC countries.
 Neither could they reach a joint position on proposals to offer the developing nations guaranteed prices for some key raw materials.